IPConvergence/ipfs-eth-anchoring/README.md

 To launch it, run "npm start" on the project directory Or launch it as a dedicated process: nohup npm start >> runningwebserver.log 2>&1 &

+You can test the demonstrator (not garantee to be up all the time, this is test env, no SLA): http://blockchainbeta.eu:3000/